-The Company has no fixed life but, pursuant to the Articles, an ordinary resolution for the continuation of the Company will be proposed at the third annual general meeting (namely in 2019) of the Company and, if passed, every three years thereafter.
-Upon any such resolution not being passed, proposals will be put forward to the effect that the Company be wound up, liquidated, reconstructed or unitised.
+The Company has no fixed life but, pursuant to the Articles, an ordinary resolution for the continuation of the Company will be proposed at the forthcoming Annual General Meeting of the Company and, if passed, every three years thereafter.
+Upon any such resolution not being passed, within 90 days, proposals will be put forward to the effect that the Company be wound up, liquidated, reconstructed or unitised.